The Early Music Ensemble (EME) specializes in the unique,

 the Choral Placement Hearing is to determine which

-choir(s) might be the best fit for you this year.
+choir(s) might be the best fit for you.

 There is a UC Davis choir for everyone!